This notebook tutorial explains the basics of spaces, by taking a closer look at spaces defined in the simplelife model as an example.

 Space formulas have 2 roles relating to dynamic element spaces.

-• To specify arguments used for constructing element spaces.
+arguments used for constructing and initializing the element space.

 The parameters include:

-• refs: a dictionary of references to be defined in the element space.
+: a dictionary of references to be defined in the element

 In [17]: